Marian Wertalka

 Welcome!
 You made the connection between food and health, and you’ve chosen to eat organic, at least some of the time.
 Now take the next step and connect your food to the land it came from and the people who grew it.

 If you’re a South Florida locavore, you may be aware of farms in the Redland area, but you may not have had an opportunity to visit one.
 Now you can!
-This blog will document Redland Organics growers and their organic (or non-chemical) farms; and CSA members, locavores, and other interesting people in the larger landscape of local food concerns.
+This blog documents Redland Organics growers and their organic farms; and CSA members, locavores, and other interesting people in the larger landscape of local food concerns.

 Hopefully this blog will provide an opportunity for conversation and community among growers, CSA members and locavores.
 I’ve discovered that people who are attracted to local and/or organic food are passionate and knowledgeable, and have interesting things to say about food and related issues.
 I’ve met some of you at farmer’s market, or CSA pickup sites, or Slow Food Miami events, and I hope to meet more of you through this blog.